facrespo/Simulation-Reactivation-Biocatalyst-Sequential-Batch-Reactors/README.md

 The example for simple case is simulacion_experiment_without_activation.py.

+The curve is calculated with simulation_curve_without_activation.py in the case without activation, y the curve is calculated with simulation_curve_with_activation.py in the case with activation.

 The case with random parameters use the file: simulacion_reactores_reactivada_random.py, this file generate the file to make the analysis.

 The result change the number of batches appear in result_example.